 All employees are paid once at the same time;

-One payment of any liabilities are paid over to HMRC.
+One payment of any liabilities is paid over to HMRC.

 To run an annual payroll scheme, you need to inform HMRC and let them know what month the payment to the director or employees will be.